anlowee/clp-bench/assets/unstructured/loki🚧/methodology.md

 # Query Benchmarking

-The configuration of query benchmarking is in `search_script` .
+The configuration of query benchmarking is in `search.py` .

 Note that in the configuration:
 * `job` should match the `job` of the `labels` in the `promtail-config.yaml` (see the example